Depending on the Medicare plan you have, you may be responsible for a portion of the cost.

 Sleep apnea means you involuntarily stop breathing while you are asleep.
 Your breathing may stop for a minute or longer, and you may stop breathing multiple times during the night.

-If sleep apnea without treatment can lead to high blood pressure, heart disease, stroke, sleepiness, diabetes, and depression.
+Sleep apnea without treatment can lead to high blood pressure, heart disease, stroke, sleepiness, diabetes, and depression.

 Symptoms include loud snoring, obesity, sleepiness during the day, and waking up at night feeling out of breath.
 Regularly waking up with a dry mouth or headache can indicate sleep apnea.